pyscf/pyscf.github.io/source/user/mrpt.rst

 The bottleneck in SC-NEVPT2 is the evaluation of the energies of the perturber functions, where up to the 4-particle reduced density matrix (4-RDM) appears.
-In DMRG-SC-NEVPT2, this evaluation is done with the compressed bond dimension (M') which is smaller than the bond dimension (M) in the DMRG energy optimization as ``mrpt.NEVPT(mc,root=Root_ID).compress_approx(maxM=M')``
+In DMRG-SC-NEVPT2, this evaluation is done with the compressed bond dimension (M') which is smaller than the bond dimension in the DMRG energy optimization as ``mrpt.NEVPT(mc,root=Root_ID).compress_approx(maxM=M')``

 More information can be found in Reference :cite:`Guo2016`